madalinignisca/madalinignisca.github.io/_posts/2019-11-12-developer-family-remote-work-balance.md

 sense of good achievements.

-I do work for a company that offers great things for all the employes, but still, more I analyze things, make me realize how much I personaly loose for having to work a 9am to 5pm adding time spent commuting.
+I do work for a company that offers great things for all the employes, but still, more I analyze things, makes me realize how much I personaly loose for having to work a 9am to 5pm adding time spent commuting.
 That is a total of 11 hours.
-The more you think of it, the more you realize that is not acceptable.
+The more you think of it, the more I realize that is not acceptable.

 That's why I'm really looking forward in switching back either to work fully remote or either be open for an opportunity that would be really close to where as a family we decided it's in our best to live.